sajidijaz/inifiniteScrollListing/www/immoheld/readme.md

 ```bash
   cd <project_directory>
 ```

+3. In the configuration step, please rename the `.env.example` file to `.env`.

-3. Build and run the Docker containers:
+4. Build and run the Docker containers:
 ```bash
   docker-compose up -d
 ```
-4. Access the application by opening a web browser and navigating to http://localhost:8083/immoheld.
+5. Access the application by opening a web browser and navigating to http://localhost:8083/immoheld.
 You should see the CodeIgniter application running.